ARCHER2-HPC/archer2-docs/quick-start/quickstart-developers.rst

   it.
 * The order in which modules are loaded *can* matter.
 Consider two modules which set the same variable to a different value.
 The final value would be that set by the module which loaded last.
+If you suspect that two modules may be interfering with one another, you can examine their contents with ``module show``.

 Programming environments
 ------------------------